asnaeb/dynamodb-local/README.md

 ```
 dynamodb-local start
 ```
-The `start` command can take the following arguments:
+The command can take the following arguments:
 #### `--cors`
 An allow list of specific domains separated by comma.
 Defaults to *
 ```